Program Website: https://www.med.unc.edu/pharm/graduate-program

 Required: PHCO 701, PHCO 702, PHCO 730, PHCO 732, BBSP 610

-Electives: At least two graduate-level courses for a total of at least 3 credit hours. *Students may choose courses offered by the Pharmacology Dept. and/or any biomedical department.
+Electives: At least two graduate-level courses at 2 or > credit hours. *Students may choose courses offered by the Pharmacology Dept. and/or any discipline or scientific area.

 Doctoral Written Examination

 The written exam in Pharmacology is developed in the Grant Writing course (PHCO 732), which is directed by program faculty, in the Fall semester of the student’s second year.
 Students write their written proposal on their thesis topic provided that the project has not been developed by the P.I. for a grant.
 During the course, the students develop their Abstract and Specific Aims under the guidance of the faculty, and at the end of the course, the students have honed their project into testable hypotheses that meet the approval of the course directors.
 The students then prepare a written proposal in the format of an NIH grant application (1 page Specific Aims, 6 pages Research Approach).
 The proposals are assigned to four faculty for review, and then all proposals are discussed by all faculty in a “study section” format.
 Some students may be asked to submit a revised proposal to clarify issues identified during review.

 Doctoral Oral Examination

 The Oral Exam is an oral defense of the written exam administered by the same faculty who evaluated the written proposal.
 This exam is typically held within a month following approval of the written exam.
 The oral exam is focused on the subject matter of the proposal and questions are aimed at assessing the student’s command of their proposal and knowledge of pharmacology.
 Students may be asked to provide alternative strategies for achieving the specific aims proposed.